BC Interior Community Foundation

 - your registered charity number or your sponsoring charity’s number

-- if you are not a registered charitable organization, you need to include a written agreement establishing a partnership with a registered charity that will sponsor the proposed project. (visit CRA website for more details)
+- if you are not a registered charitable organization or other qualified donee, you need to include a written agreement establishing a partnership with a registered charity that will sponsor the proposed project. (sample template letter here)

 Applications can be completed online.
 Please note, you must complete the full application as the form will not save incomplete applications.